 Our Legal Department is responsible for responding to questions about this Privacy Notice or to your requests to exercise your rights which are set out above.
 You can contact our Legal Department at:

-Alcor Agency London Limited
+Alcor Underwriting London Limited

 5th Floor Camomile Court